Description

 Objective

-The primary goal of pain assessment in individuals with impaired cognitive function is to ensure that pain is recognized and appropriately treated, despite the challenges associated with communication and self-reporting.
-Accurate assessment is critical for improving quality of life and providing appropriate medical care for these patients.
+The primary objective of pain assessment in individuals with impaired cognition is to ensure that pain is recognized and appropriately managed, despite difficulties related to communication and self-report.

 Assessment Methods